russfeld/ksucs-hugo/content/3-markdown/01-frontmatter.md

 ```

 The **section** item tells Hugo to use a slightly different CSS layout on the rendered page (similar to a **chapter** but with different text formatting).

+-->

+Instead of using `LastModifierDisplayName` and `LastModifierEmail`, this site is instead configured to use [Hugo Git Info Variables](https://gohugo.io/variables/git/) to pull that content from the git repository storing this website.

 ### Reveal.js Slides